TypingFX

 ➖ Negative numbers delay deletion.

 🔤 Want to render the number instead?
-Wrap it withString()
+Wrap it withString()or use template literals.

 ④ Animate JSX & Rich Text